chargefield/bin-packing-test/README.md

 # Bin Packing Test (Laravel)

-A test project using Laravel for packing a set number of orders with products of different sizes.
+A test project in [Laravel](https://laravel.com) for packing a set number of orders with products of different sizes.

 ## The Problem